Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

 Potentiometer for input analog on Blue Pill (STM32F103C8)

-3. Using Analog Input on Blue Pill(STM32F103C8) with Rust
+Using Analog Input on Blue Pill(STM32F103C8) with Rust

-In this tutorial, we will focus on how to use the ADC in single conversion mode.
-The use of continuous conversion, scan mode, and other STM32F103C8 ADC features will be discussed in further detail in upcoming articles.
-There are several methods available for using the Blue Pill’s ADC, including Poll, Direct Memory Access (DMA), and Interrupt.
-The following are the types of single conversion mode methods for the STM32F103C8 ADC:
+This tutorial will focus on how to use the ADC in single conversion mode.
+The use of continuous conversion, scan mode, and other advanced features of the STM32F103C8 ADC will be covered in detail in subsequent articles.

-• Single Conversion Interrupt: The ADC performs a conversion when commanded by the CPU.
-Once the conversion is complete, the ADC notifies the CPU, which then temporarily pauses its main program to execute the ISR (Interrupt Service Routine).
-After that, the ADC will not perform another conversion until commanded again.
-If too many conversions are performed per second using this method, the frequent interrupts will instead increase the CPU load.
-This method is generally used for reading emergency or critical sensors.
+3. Single conversion Interrupt: The ADC performs a conversion when commanded by the CPU.
+Once the conversion is complete, the ADC signals the CPU, causing it to temporarily pause its main program execution to run the ISR (Interrupt Service Routine).
+Afterward, the ADC stops until commanded again.
+If too many conversions are triggered per second using this method, the CPU will be overwhelmed by constant interrupts, which increases CPU overhead.
+Consequently, this method is typically reserved for reading critical or emergency sensors.

-We will attempt to read the input voltage from a potentiometer, and its corresponding digital value will then be displayed on a PC/laptop terminal.
-For this guide, we will be using GPIO pin PA0 as the analog input.
+In this tutorial, we will read the input voltage level from a potentiometer and display its corresponding digital value on a PC/laptop terminal.
+This tutorial will utilize GPIO pin PA0 as the analog input.

 3.1 Blue Pill (STM32F103C8) and Potentiometer Circuit